LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/install-ubuntu.md

 If desired, change the **path** setting to the log file path.

 > [!NOTE]
-> If you change the default log file path, remember to grant full access to the application user (`amplia`) on the log folder
+> If you change the default log file path, remember to grant full access to the application user (*amplia*) to the log folder

 [!include[Common config](../includes/common-config.md)]